transientskp/tkp/documentation/tools/pyse.rst

 Amsterdam, 2010).

 It is worth emphasizing that there are a number of differences compared to projects such as, for example, BDSM.
-In particular, the ``pyse`` code is made available in the form or Python modules, primarily designed for integration into a pipeline or other script, rather than for use as an interactive analysis environment.
+In particular, the ``pyse.py`` code is made available in the form or Python modules, primarily designed for integration into a pipeline or other script, rather than for use as an interactive analysis environment.
 Further, it is reasonable to assume that astronomical